 The investigation revealed that Eisenman used what was later identified as a replica of a semi-automatic handgun in a threatening manner toward officers.

-Fairfax County Commonwealth’s Attorney Raymond F. Morrogh has informed Lieutenant Colonel Edwin C. Roessler Jr., acting Chief of the Fairfax County Police Department that no basis for criminal liability exists on the part of the three involved officers.
+Fairfax County Commonwealth’s Attorney Raymond F. Morrogh has informed Edwin C. Roessler Jr., acting Chief of the Fairfax County Police Department that no basis for criminal liability exists on the part of the three involved officers.

 The three officers who discharged their weapons were PFC Shannon Sams, PFC Robert Marshall and PFC Eric Runkles.
 All will return to full patrol duties and responsibilities at the Franconia District Police Station.